Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsubsection upgrade_occt700_cdl_nocast Option to avoid cast of handle to reference to base type

-In OCCT 6.x and earlier versions the handle classes formed a hierarchy echoing hierarchy of corresponding object classes.
+In OCCT 6.x and earlier versions the handle classes formed a hierarchy echoing the hierarchy of the corresponding object classes .
-This automatically enabled possibility to use handle to derived class in all contexts where handle to base class was needed, e.g. pass it in function by reference without copying:
+This automatically enabled the possibility to use the handle to a derived class in all contexts where the handle to a base class was needed, e.g. to pass it in a function by reference without copying:

 ~~~~
 Standard_Boolean GetCurve (Handle(Geom_Curve)& theCurve);